-The energy-based model can be used for inverse optimal control [45], [46], where the Langevin dynamics or the gradient descent algorithm in Step D1 can be considered a controller, and the energy function can be considered the cost function or critic, which is updated in Step D2.
+The energy-based model can be used for inverse optimal control [45], [46], where the Langevin dynamics or the gradient descent algorithm in Step D1 can be considered an optimal control algorithm, and the energy function can be considered the cost function or critic, which is updated in Step D2.

 The energy-based model is also related to the Hopfield model for content addressable memory [47].
-The Langevin dynamics in Step D1 can be considered an attractor dynamics toward the local modes for memory recall [48], while Step D2 shifts the local modes towards the observed examples.
+The Langevin dynamics in Step D1 can be considered an attractor dynamics towards the local modes for memory recall [48], while Step D2 shifts the local modes towards the observed examples.